kylelaverty/docker-media-center/README.md

 Qbittorrent-Port is a service that updates the port-forward rule for Qbittorrent.

-#### Portainer

-Portainer is a web-based Docker management tool that allows you to manage your Docker containers, images, networks, and volumes.
-It will be used to check in on the docker setup and see if everything is healthy.

 #### Dozzle

 Dozzle is a service that provides a real-time log viewer for Docker containers.